 Payments that are received in a single lump sum, such as inheritances, capital gains, lottery winnings, insurance settlements, and proceeds from the sale of property, are generally considered assets, not income.
 However, such lump-sum receipts are counted as assets only if they are retained by a family in a form recognizable as an asset (e.g., deposited in a savings or checking account) [RHIIP FAQs].
 (For a discussion of lump-sum payments that represent the delayed start of a periodic payment, most of which are counted as income, see sections 6-I.H and 6-I.I.)

-Imputing Income from Assets [24 CFR 5.609(b)(3)]
+Imputing Income from Assets [24 CFR 5.609(b) (3), Notice PIH 2012-29]

-When net family assets are \$5,000 or less, the PHA will include in annual income the actual income anticipated to be derived from the assets.
-When the family has net family assets in excess of \$5,000, the CCHAwill include in annual income the greater of (1) the actual income derived from the assets or (2) the imputed income.
-Imputed income from assets is calculated by multiplying the total cash value of all family assets by the current HUD-established passbook savings rate.
+When net family assets are \$5,000 or less, the CCHA will include in annual income the actual income anticipated to be derived from the assets.
+When the family has net family assets in excess of \$5,000, the CCHA will include in annual income the greater of (1) the actual income derived from the assets or (2) the imputed income.
+Imputed income from assets is calculated by multiplying the total cash value of all family assets by an average passbook savings rate as determined by the PHA.